camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/rest.md

 ---

 :::caution
-If you use the Rest connector make sure you do not have any instance variable named in the list below:
+If you use the REST Connector, ensure you do not have any instance variable named in the list below:

 - body, url, method, headers, authentication, queryParameters, connectionTimeoutInSeconds
   :::